alamkanak/EEG-Correlation/README.md

 - Cleaned Raw EEG files: `*.csv`

 The processing outputs are stored in `157-alc-power-long.xlsx` and `157-alc-phase-long.xlsx` files.
 The output files are not stored in the repository for large filesize.
 The output files are further processed in Rstudio.

+The plots for the paper are produced in [168-d2-plot.ipynb](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/168-d2-plot.ipynb).

 ## Dataset 3
 The file [`166-d3.ipynb`](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/166-d3.ipynb) does all the processing of dataset3.
 It reads four types of files and processes them: